RWTH-LTT/pbaesa/docs/content/usage.md

 ## Overview

-The `pb-aesa` package provides tools for planetary-boundary-based absolute environmental sustainability assessment.
+The `pbaesa` package provides tools for planetary-boundary-based absolute environmental sustainability assessment.
 It includes modules for:

 - Creating LCIA methods for planetary boundaries
 - Calculating exploitation of Safe Operating Space (SOS)